 Much of CRO links back to ensuring that visitors who want your product can find it effortlessly.
 Here’s how to make your product easy to find on your Shopify website:

-For example, if you’re selling yoga accessories, your navigation bar might include categories for mats, clothing, props, and training materials, each with a dropdown functionality that offers more granular options, such as organic yoga mats, colorful yoga mats, and yoga mats with extra grip.
+For example, imagine you’re selling yoga accessories.
+Your navigation bar might include categories for mats, clothing, props, and training materials, each with a dropdown functionality that offers more granular options like organic yoga mats, colorful yoga mats, and yoga mats with extra grip.

 If you’re aiming to make your product discovery journey easy and intuitive, a search bar is a must-have.
 Most Shopify themes include one as standard.

 Use a plugin that offers intelligent search options to make product suggestions to customers based on what they type in the search bar, whilst checking for synonyms and misspellings.
 Some apps even let you customize the search results page to flag ‘best-selling’ or ‘low-stock’ products, so you can create a sense of urgency and give visitors a little nudge to buy.